 Literature does not have to be long to be great.
 This online literature class introduces classic and contemporary short stories to junior high students (9th-10th graders and advanced 8th graders).

-Over the course of a year -- a 13-week fall semester followed by a 14-week spring semester -- students will read ~40 language-rich short stories from around the world.
-We will be exploring key elements of a short story, learning about literary analysis, enriching our vocabularies, and discussing questions posed by the stories.
+Over the course of a year -- a 13-week fall semester followed by a 14-week spring semester -- students will read 35-40 language-rich short stories from around the world.
+We will be exploring key elements of a short story, engaging in literary analysis, enriching our vocabularies, and discussing questions posed by the stories.
 By combining quality literature with short-form writing assignments, "Bite-Size Literature" is an excellent bridge to later high school English classes.

 In addition to the reading assignments, which assume above-grade reading skills, students are expected to engage in timely, thoughtful online discussion.
 Although this class does not involve any papers unless a student chooses the honors option, throughout the class students will be responding to short-answer questions related to the readings and to each other's ideas, giving students ample opportunity to practice putting their ideas into writing.
-The use of short-form writing assignments, rather than papers, makes "Bite-Size Literature" a helpful bridge to later high school English classes, including AP and dual-enrollment classes.
+The use of frequent short-form writing assignments makes "Bite-Size Literature" an engaging on-ramp to later high school English classes, including AP and dual-enrollment classes.

-As an added bonus, at least once a semester students will have the option of gathering online to participate in a real-time game -- Jeopardy, trivia, an escape room... -- based on our most recent short stories.
+As an added bonus, each semester students will have the option of gathering online to participate in a real-time game -- Jeopardy, trivia, an escape room... -- based on our most recent short stories.

-Honors option: for students who would like to extend their learning, students who register for the honors option will write two three- to five-page papers, one each semester, reflecting on our short stories.
+Honors option: for students who would like to extend their learning, students who register for the honors option will write two three- to five-page essays, one each semester, reflecting on our short stories.